-The Metropolitan City of Rome is situated inland on the west coast of Italy on the Appenine Peninsula along the Tyrrhenean Sea within the greater Mediterranean.
-An UNESCO World Heritage site, the historic center displays this ancient capital’s 2500 years of history, flanking the Tiber River.
+The Metropolitan City of Rome is situated inland on the west coast of Italy on the Apennine Peninsula along the Tyrrhenian Sea within the greater Mediterranean.
+A UNESCO World Heritage site, the historic center displays this ancient capital’s 2500 years of history, flanking the Tiber River.

-- Capital of Italy (and the region of Lazio)
+- Roma: Capital of Italy (and the region of Lazio)

 - Currency: Euro

-- Rome ranks a safe city, but be aware of fast-moving traffic and pickpockets, particularly in tourist areas and public transit areas, especially Termini Station
+- Safety: Rome ranks as a safe city, but be aware of fast-moving traffic and pickpockets, particularly in tourist areas and public transit areas, especially Termini Station

 - TrenItalia‘s high-speed FRECCE trains from Rome take just under 1-1/2 hours to Florence and just over 1 hour to Naples, with service to all other major cities, like Milan and Venice.
 I found this Walks of Italy rail GUIDE to be very helpful.

 - TrainLine rail app is a good resource for making reservations.

 - Rail Europe is also a great source for making necessary train reservations—more travel information can be found in my post on an earlier trip: Northwestern Europe